A lattice pairing-field approach to ultracold Fermi gases: Application: Fermions in zero dimensions

 In principle, we can also search for non-trivial ground state configurations in terms of the pairing field.
 For example, in Subsec.~\ref{subsec:exact}, we have computed the effective potential~$U$ in the mean-field approximation which develops a non-trivial ground state associated with~$\langle\phi\rangle \neq 0$ for~$\beta g > 4$.
 Such a non-trivial ground state would be associated with spontaneous symmetry breaking and the formation of superfluid gap.
 Of course, in the present zero-dimensional model, the appearance of a superfluid ground state is simply a failure of the mean-field approximation.
 In the following we are not interested in a demonstration of the breakdown of the mean-field approximation in this strong-coupling regime.
 We rather aim at a demonstration that expectation values of the pairing field (or even products of multiple pairing fields as associated with correlation functions) are indeed directly accessible in our approach.
 To be specific, we can study the behavior of the pairing field throughout the MC sampling process by evaluating the observable~$\tilde{\phi}$,

 which can be calculated from the dimensionless discrete field configuration vector $\bar{\phi}$ as

-Since we have $\left\langle \phi \right\rangle = \left\langle \psi_\up \psi_\down \right\rangle$, i.e., the expectation value of two annihilation operators, we expect to find a sample mean of zero for the observable $\tilde{\phi}$.
+Since we have $\left\langle \phi \right\rangle = \left\langle \psi_\down \psi_\up \right\rangle$, i.e., the expectation value of two annihilation operators, we expect to find a sample mean of zero for the observable $\tilde{\phi}$.

 In \figref{fig:pairing-field-sampling-process}, we show the sampling process for the observable $\tilde{\phi}$ for one simulation run.
 As it should be, we find that the mean of $\tilde{\phi} = 0$ lies within the deviation of the result, already without correcting statistical sources of uncertainty (which originate from the CL time spacing and the lattice size).
-Beyond the expected expectation value of $\tilde{\phi}$, we can also see that the sampling process is well behaved and does neither ``get stuck" nor exhibits ``large jumps".